422 Bath Road

 Champagne Bubbles Poppy is recommended for the following landscape applications;

 - Mass Planting

 - General Garden Use

 Champagne Bubbles Poppy will grow to be only 6 inches tall at maturity extending to 18 inches tall with the flowers, with a spread of 18 inches.
 When grown in masses or used as a bedding plant, individual plants should be spaced approximately 14 inches apart.
 It grows at a fast rate, and under ideal conditions can be expected to live for approximately 3 years.
+As an herbaceous perennial, this plant will usually die back to the crown each winter, and will regrow from the base each spring.
+Be careful not to disturb the crown in late winter when it may not be readily seen!
 As this plant tends to go dormant in summer, it is best interplanted with late-season bloomers to hide the dying foliage.